Session Management

 - goose CLI

-You can edit session descriptions after they're created:
+You can edit session names after they're created:

 - Click the button in the top-left to open the sidebar